VikashRawat1/Jdbuilder/README.md

 24) align id with jobid in mobile view in card -> p1 - Done

 Yogender's feedback point
-i) After click on add new mandatory/desired input it should open in edit mode.30-40 min

-ix) Implement auto suggestion in mandatory and desired skill.
-3,4 hours

 Completed
 iv) secondary button(Save As draft/ Edit jd) background should be white and outline/text color should be purple -- 20 min